Defenders of the Earth: Comics

 In 1987, Star Comics (Marvel Comics' children's imprint) published a comic book series which only lasted four issues.
 It was written by Stan Lee (#1) and Michael Higgins (#2–4) with art by Alex Saviuk.
 The last issue featured a "next issue" caption, but #5 was never published.

 In 2013, Dynamite Comics published Kings Watch, a bi-monthly limited series written by Jeff Parker teaming the Phantom, Mandrake, Lothar, and Flash Gordon, taking on not just Ming, but characters from all over the King Features universe.
 The comic lasted five issues.

-In 2024, Mad Cave Studios published a trade paperback of the Marvel series and launched a new series.
+In 2024, Mad Cave Studios published a trade paperback of the Marvel series and launched a new series written by Dan DiDio with art by Jim Calafiore.

 Books

 There have been DOE-related books, including The Creation of Monitor, A House Divided, The Sun-Stealers and Computer Checkmate.

 Action figures

 A line of action figures produced by Galoob included Flash Gordon, Mandrake, Lothar, the Phantom, Ming, and Garax.
 As part of the show's 35th anniversary, National Entertainment Collectibles Association (NECA) produced variants of its King Features characters in the style and colors of the Defenders of the Earth.